sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 ## Overview
 * Identity and Access Management, Global service - controls access to AWS and its resources.
-* AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+* Enables you to manage access to AWS services and resources securely.
 * Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

-* In essence, IAM helps you control who can access what within your AWS cloud environment, ensuring security and compliance.
+In essence, IAM helps you control who can access what within your AWS cloud environment, ensuring security and compliance.

 ## IAM Core Components